-The VA awards disability compensation for Tuberculosis conditions that are service-connected.
-The DoD will also rate service-connected Tuberculosis as long as they also make the service member Unfit for Duty.
+The VA awards disability compensation for conditions that are service-connected.
+The DoD will also rate service-connected conditions as long as they also make the service member Unfit for Duty.
 For Reservists, the condition must have occurred in or resulted from an injury in the Line of Duty to qualify.

-Tuberculosis is an infectious disease that most commonly affects the lungs (pulmonary) but can also affect other organs (nonpulmonary).
-Tuberculosis is caused by an air-borne bacteria, and since Tuberculosis can affect so many different parts of the body, each case of Tuberculosis can cause very different symptoms.
+Tuberculosis (TB) is an infectious disease caused by air-borne bacteria that most commonly affects the lungs (pulmonary) but can also affect other organs (nonpulmonary).
+Since it can affect so many different parts of the body, each case can cause very different symptoms.

-The VASRD offers rating options for Tuberculosis based on the type and affected location.
+The VASRD offers rating options for TB based on the type and affected location.

-To honor the Pyramiding Principle, ratings for Tuberculosis cannot be given in addition to ratings that cover the same symptoms.
-Thus, a rating for pulmonary tuberculosis cannot be rated in addition to a rating for chronic bronchitis or any other Respiratory System condition since they will all present with similar symptoms.
-In cases where Tuberculosis affects clearly separate systems and causes distinctly different symptoms, then multiple ratings can be given (see The Tuberculosis Ratings page for details and any exceptions).
+Because of the Pyramiding Principle, ratings for TB cannot be given in addition to ratings that cover the same symptoms.
+Thus, a rating for Pulmonary TB cannot be rated in addition to a rating for chronic bronchitis or any other Respiratory System condition since they will all present with similar symptoms.
+In cases where the TB affects clearly separate systems and causes distinctly different symptoms, then multiple ratings can be given (see The Tuberculosis Ratings page for details and any exceptions).

-The VASRD offers ratings for the following Tuberculosis conditions:
+The VASRD offers ratings for the following conditions: